How a Subway franchisor served up a better employee and customer experience by fine tuning his talent strategy.

 Making matters worse, Jackson noticed that high turnover and employee disengagement led to poorer customer service.
 Subway prides itself on consistent, high-quality service, but dissatisfied customers were never far from a plethora of alternative fast food options.
 To avoid losing customers to the competition, Jackson knew he had to focus on his talent strategy.

-Seeking help with his turnover problem, Jackson enlisted The Predictive Index Behavioral Assessment to better understand employees’ and candidates’ workplace behaviors and predict the best people for various roles.
-Soon after implementing the assessment and hiring employees based on behavioral makeup, Jackson began to see a powerful ripple effect: Not only was talent more optimized for specific job responsibilities, but teams became stronger and better positioned for future growth.
+Seeking help with his turnover problem, Jackson enlisted us to better understand employees’ and candidates’ workplace behaviors and predict the best people for various roles.
+Soon after implementing our behavioral assessment and hiring employees based on behavioral makeup, Jackson began to see a powerful ripple effect: Not only was talent more optimized for specific job responsibilities, but teams became stronger and better positioned for future growth.

 “We use the PI Behavioral Assessment to define behavioral requirements for specific positions,” said Jackson.
 “It has also been invaluable in helping us identify new leaders for existing and future stores, by giving us insight into employee personalities and motivational drives.”